-The survey will be administered from a secure online survey portal to provide the following benefits to schools and students:
+The survey is administered from a secure online survey portal to provide the following benefits to schools and students:

-- the survey includes 3 levels of differentiation on selected measures for years 4 to 6, 7 to 9, and 10 to 12, made possible by the online administration
+- the survey includes 3 levels of differentiation on selected survey items for years 4 to 6, 7 to 9, and 10 to 12, made possible by the online administration

-- schools will be able to access their own survey results from the portal shortening the turn-around time on survey results
+- schools are able to access their own survey results from the portal shortening the turn-around time on survey results

-- the longer survey period provides flexibility for schools to schedule the survey to fit their own timetables
+- the six week survey period provides flexibility for schools to schedule the survey to fit their own timetables and computer resources.

 What is required from my school to participate in the online survey?